Warvito/generative_chestxray/README.md

 - [ ] Add original implementation from adversarial training.
 - [ ] Test with Microsoft and Stable Diffusion text part.
 - [ ] Add synthetic sentences based on other source of information
+- [ ] Maybe use LLM to augment the reports